GaloisInc/mir-json/doc/dev/translate-libs.md

 option](https://doc.rust-lang.org/cargo/reference/unstable.html#unit-graph),
 which outputs the dependency graph of the crates that it will build, including the standard libraries if `-Z build-std` is also passed.
-So we essentially create a new cargo project with `cargo new`, which will contain a simple binary with no dependencies other than the standard libraries, and do `cargo test -Z build-std --unit-graph` on that project to get the dependency graph of the standard library crates, then modify the source file paths in the graph to point
+So we essentially create a new cargo project with `cargo init`, which will contain a simple binary with no dependencies other than the standard libraries, and do `cargo test -Z build-std --unit-graph` on that project to get the dependency graph of the standard library crates, then modify the source file paths in the graph to point